BioroboticsLab/deeplocalizer-classifier/README.md

 $ cmake ..
 $ make
 ```

+The binaries should be now in the `build/source` directory.

 ## Run the Tests

 Built the code and then run in you build directory: